Maximum monthly emails

 As far as your wallet is concerned, at a minimum, you’ll be paying $10 per month.
 At the absolute peak, you’ll need to pay $1,915 per month.
 However, there is a free plan if you’re looking to experiment, or run a smaller scale campaign with no more than 1,000 contacts and 12,000 sends.

 However, with such a focus on analytics, there were bound to be a few areas left lacking.
 For starters, there is absolutely no CRM or social media whatsoever, so if you’re looking for either of these in any capacity, MailerLite is not for you.
+You might want to look at ActiveCampaign or Constant Contact for those features.

 - Good range of automation features